Welcome to the Nimmitabel & District Garden Club

 A garden of surprises, glorious colour, with massed plantings of perennials, shrubs and trees surrounding the art decco inspired house.
 Award winning artist, Lucy Culliton’s garden design is unusual and unexpected.
 Riotous dahlias are especially eye-catching as they vie for space with masses autumn flowers.
 Rescued animals and birds abound, making a visit an unforgettable experience.

-Mr Dennis Dempsy, Head Gardener Old Parliament House.
-Meet at 0900 hrs , car park at gardens
+March 8th Mr Dennis Dempsy, Head Gardener Old Parliament House.

-visit to Riverdale Homestead and Garden, Goulburn
+November 13th Visit to Riverdale Homestead and Garden, Goulburn

 November Visit to Han Owens garden at Jindabyne